 Yes.
 Because the military is a unique work environment that exposes service members to various dangerous work conditions, the battlefield isn’t the only triggering event for PTSD in veterans.
 Due to the nature of the job, veterans face stressful cause them to develop PTSD more so than the average American.

 PTSD can be caused by exposure to direct or indirect fire, Military Sexual Trauma (MST), and other training situations within non-combat zones.

 Why would I live through my trauma again just to have my claim denied?

 If you experience a traumatic event and can provide a verifiable account of the incident, you will have an easier time building your case.
-However, the key is being able to verify that a stressor took place while you were in service and that you suffer directly or indirectly from the stressor.
+However, the key is verifying that a stressor occurred while you were in service and that you suffered directly or indirectly.
 You must also have a verified PTSD diagnosis from a qualified medical professional.

 Many people with PTSD suffer in silence and do not seek help.
 They don’t always seek veteran disability compensation because they feel uncomfortable sharing or re-living their stressors.

 You deserve to receive compensation for illnesses and injuries caused by your military service.

 I don’t want to risk being rated for PTSD because of work restrictions.
 What should I do?